bezelie/testpi/README.md

-# testpi
+# pi
-for test programs
+code for Raspberry Pi